stratapp-ai/stratapp-ai.github.io/_blog/what-not-to-do-with-okrs.md

 NB - #stratapp is the world's first (_and thus far only_) B2B SaaS app that achieves both 2) and 3) above.
 Leaders have the opportunity to lead.
 Employee rising stars have the opportunity to shine, unconstrained by org hierarchy and political silos (you might like this [thinking on corporate hierarchy from Elon Musk](https://cleantechnica.com/2018/05/15/elon-musk-takes-on-corporate-hierarchy-in-note-to-tesla-employees/ "Elon Musk on corporate hierarchy")).

-By the time we are copied by others, we will already be onto phase 2 of our 5 phase roadmap.
+By the time we are copied by others, #stratapp will already be onto building phase 2 of our 5 phase roadmap.

 Please join the #stratapp global tribe on rethinking **_how best to use tech to lead a company_**.